 5.3 This emphasis on early involvement undertaken by the developer is carried through in Ealing's Statement of Community Involvement in respect of those projects for which the local authority is responsible.
-This is particularly important given that when an application is submitted, the limits of the Council's resources and the statutory timeframes for assessing planning applications will need to be taken into account in determining the level of consultation.
+This is particularly important given that when an application is submitted, and the statutory timeframes for assessing planning applications will be considered in determining the level of consultation.
 The nature of the consultation required before and during the formal stages will usually be better-defined following discussion with planning officers at the pre-application stage.

-&lt;sup>6 Planning Act 2008 - Guidance on pre-application consultation.
+9 Planning Act 2008 - Guidance on pre-application consultation.
 DCLG